Online stores are popping up everywhere, but most get zero traffic, let alone sales.

 Map Your Content To The Buyer’s Journey

-Focus your keywords towards moving people down the buyers’ path.
+Focus your keywords on moving people down the buyers’ path.
 To do this, you need to research.
-The keywords that your target are searching for helps you understand the kind of content they are looking to see.
+The keywords that your target is searching for help you understand the kind of content they are looking to see.

 Regardless of the volume of a keyword, if you can capture the intent behind that search in your content, you can get more conversions that running after high volumes.
 The people that come in contact with your brand will be at different stages of awareness.
 Some will not even be aware of the problem – they’re at the completely unaware stage.
 Others will be in one of these stages:

 - Problem aware